Excessive Depreciation: How Insurance Companies Shortchange Your Claim and What You Can Do

 Two Different Depreciation Rates on One Roof

 If the insurer properly follows this rule, the estimate should show two separate line itemsfor the roof: one for the damaged front slope (with depreciation) and one for the undamaged back slope being replaced for matching (with zero or minimal depreciation).
-In over 20 years of practice, I have never seen an insurance company actually do this — even though the regulation requires it.
+Industry experience shows that insurance companies almost never actually do this — even though the regulation requires it.
 They apply the same depreciation rate to the entire roof, including the undamaged matching areas, and the policyholder never knows the difference.

 This rule applies to any situation where undamaged materials are being replaced to achieve matching: siding, flooring, paint, countertops, cabinets — anything.
 If the undamaged portion is being replaced only because it won’t match the new repair, depreciation should not be applied to the undamaged portion.
 The practical impact can be significant.
 On a $30,000 roof replacement where the back slope represents half the cost and the insurer is applying 30% depreciation across the board, correcting this one issue alone could recover $4,500.